nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 2. User enters the name of the ingredient and the amount he/she wants to set to.
 3. tCheck will set the ingredient level of this ingredient and display a success message.

   Use case ends.

 **Extensions**

 * 2a. tCheck is unable to find the entered ingredient name.

-  * 2a1. tCheck displays an error message informing the user that the ingredient name entered is not found in the pre-defined ingredient book.
+  * 2a1. tCheck requests the user to re-enter the command with correct ingredient name.

+  * 2a2.
+User enters a new ingredient name.

+  Steps 2a1-2a2 are repeated until a valid ingredient name is entered.

   Use case ends.

 * 2b. tCheck detects an invalid amount value entered.

-  * 2b1. tCheck displays an error message informing the user that the amount entered is invalid with corresponding reasons (e.g. negative number, contains decimal part etc).
+  * 2b1. tCheck requests the user to re-enter the command with valid parameter for amount.

+  * 2b2.
+User enters a new amount for the ingredient.

+  Steps 2b1-2b2 are repeated until a valid amount is entered.

   Use case ends.

 * 2c. tCheck detects missing field(s) in the command entered.

-  * 2c1. tCheck displays an error message informing the user that there are missing field(s) which caused the command to fail and shows an example of a correct command.
+  * 2c1. tCheck requests the user to re-enter the command with all necessary fields.

+  * 2c2.
+User enters new a command with necessary fields.

+  Steps 2c1-2c2 are repeated until a valid command with all necessary fields is entered.

   Use case ends.